 Seawater temperature is the most extensively determined variable of the oceans because it is easily measured and has an important influence on marine life.
 Like salinity, ocean water temperatures vary from equator to pole and vary with depth.
 Temperature, like salinity, also affects the density of seawater, but density of seawater is more sensitive to temperature fluctuations than salinity.
 Cool surface water, which has a greater density than warm water, forms in the Polar Regions, sinks and flows towards the tropics.
-To study the effects of temperature and salinity on the density of water, use the lab equipment provided (graduated cylinder, small beaker, dye/food coloring and small test tubes) and follow the directions outlined below for each of the two activities.

-Activity 1: Temperature-Density Experiment
+To study the effects of temperature and salinity on the density of water, locate the following lab equipment: graduated cylinder, small beaker, dye/food coloring and small test tubes.
+Follow the directions outlined below for each of the two activities.

-Procedure:
+Activity 1: Temperature-Density Experiment Procedure: